sbadshah96/ENPM661_Project3_phase2/README.md

 6. The animation video of tracking will be generated and saved as an mp4 file.

 ***Testing part02***\
 To test the A* algorithm in 3D, place the a_star package inside your catkin_ws (Catkin Workspace).
+Turtlebot packages will be required to run the Gazebo Simulation.
 1. Change directory to "catkin_ws".
 ```
 cd catkin_ws